Lishhhh07/civicconn/README.md

   # Civic Issue Reporting App

   This is a code bundle for Civic Issue Reporting App.
-The original project is available at https://www.figma.com/design/l8Lf4rTSF5zcbtMJVR0Wfk/Civic-Issue-Reporting-App.

   ## Running the code